Who's Behind Listverse?

 On September 3, 60 Luftwaffe dive bombers attacked the peninsula, wreaking such havoc that the German troops didn’t think anyone would still be alive, yet only five Polish defenders were killed.
 After subsequent attacks were repelled, resulting in heavy casualties, two fire trains were sent the next day.
 Both of them failed, the first one resulting in heavy casualties for the Germans.

 As the German Blitzkrieg pushed the valiant Polish army back everywhere else on the front, Westerplatte became a symbol of resistance.
 However, it wasn’t to last.
-Despite the Poles’ successful defense, the German army had almost reached Warsaw, and gangrene was starting to affect the wounded.
+Despite the Poles’ successful defense, the German army had almost reached Warsaw, and gangrene started to affect the wounded.
 On September 7, the Polish garrison surrendered.
-While they may have lost the battle, they won the utmost respect of the German troops, who allowed Polish commander Major Sucharski to keep his sword and supposedly saluted the Polish defenders as they marched out.
+While they may have lost the battle, they won the utmost respect of the German troops, which allowed Polish commander, Major Sucharski, to keep his sword and supposedly saluted the Polish defenders as they marched out.
 The fighting killed 15–20 Polish soldiers but a staggering 200–400 Germans.

 In the days leading up to D-Day, a number of problems were evident to the men planning the invasion of occupied Europe.
 Chief among these was the “Atlantic Wall,” a series of defenses that stretched from Norway to the Franco-Spanish border.
 This presented a formidable obstacle to the Allied armies, who would need to develop new specialist vehicles to combat the soft sand and other logistical difficulties.
 The task was assigned to Major General Sir Percy Hobart, who had been forced into retirement in 1940 while commanding the famous Desert Rats in Egypt and is often credited as the inventor of Blitzkrieg.